 The subsurface monitoring data indicate the CO2 pressure and plume fronts are developing in a manner that is consistent with the results forecasted by the updated (2018) Eclipse reservoir flow model.
 Table 10 compares the actual reservoir pressure with the pressure forecast by the Eclipse model.
 The actual and forecast data have a good correlation.
 With the exception of VW#2 Zone 2, the monitoring wells are within ~2% of the predicted pressures.
 The VW#2 Zone 2 pressure gauge has a recording frequency of 29% and this is the likely cause of the bias that has developed over the reporting period.
-CCS#1 is maintaining a recorded pressure within 4% of the forecast and the CCS#2 bottom hole pressure remains within a 9.0% or 342 psi higher than the projected pressure.
+CCS#1 is maintaining a recorded pressure within 4% of the forecast and the CCS#2 bottom hole pressure remains within a 6.9% or 261 psi higher than the projected pressure.
 As discussed in the prior reports, this bias is due to downhole fouling of the perforated interval.

 Table 11 details the results of the spinner logs and compares the injectate flow distribution observed during each run.
 From this data, it appears that a significant portion of the injectate flow shifted from the upper to the lowest set of perforations.
 This shift in the well's flow distribution as well as the casing diameter reduction shown by the tool's caliper readings (not shown), confirms the buildup of foreign material around the upper perforated interval.
 From the last spinner log conducted on January 22, 2022, it appears we have regained some injectability at the second set of perforations.
 This is likely due to the well back flows that were conducted prior to the log.
-Figure 10 compares the predicted injection zone pressure predicted versus the actual pressure recorded at CCS#2.
+Figure 11 compares the predicted injection zone pressure predicted versus the actual pressure recorded at CCS#2.
 One can observe that the two pressures correlate closely during the first million tons of injection but deviates during the subsequent injection finally reaching a ~500 psi differential at 2.0 million tons.
-Well back flows were subsequently conducted and the figure shows bias between the actual versus the forecast downhole pressure narrowing and is currently 342 psi.
+Well back flows were subsequently conducted and the figure shows bias between the actual versus the forecast downhole pressure narrowing and is currently 70 psi.
 The bias between the actual and the forecast pressure is due mainly to the downhole fouling we are experiencing at CCS#2.
 Eliminating the fouling should correct the observed model bias.
 If the fouling remains, modification of reservoir model parameters (i.e. skin factor) will be needed to better align the model with the observed pressure.

-Figure 11 - Figure 16 trends the actual versus the forecast differential pressure within the injection zone for each monitoring well.
+Figure 12 - Figure 17 trends the actual versus the forecast differential pressure within the injection zone for each monitoring well.
 From these figures, one can see close correlation between the predicted reservoir pressure response versus the actual response.
 This strongly support that the static geophysical (Petrel) and the dynamic reservoir flow (Eclipse) models well characterize our storage site and the pressure and plume fronts are behaving as forecast in the model.
-One exception can be seen with regard to Figure 16.
+Figure 15 and Figure 16 have developed a bias due to the instruments failing.
+Another bias is shown in Figure 17.
 This chart trends the CCS#1 injection zone pressure versus the model pressure.
 Clearly there is an unknown artifact that is causing a significant bias one does not see in the other monitoring wells.
 One theory is that unresolved faults proximate to the interface of the Precambrian with the Mt Simon (Argenta) are channeling pressure.
 These faults would not present a leakage risk but could provide a conduit to transmit pressure more directly from the CCS#2 injection well to CCS#1.
 The results of the 2021 3D seismic survey may shed additional light on this phenomenon.
+Results of this survey will be presented in the next semi-annual report.